walterhiggins/WMPJS/README.md

 The *byPopulation()* function takes 2 parameters a and b both of which it assumes are Minecraft worlds.
 Each Minecraft world object has an *entities* property which is a Java list of living things.
 The entities property in turn has a *size()* function so if we want to find out how many living beings are on a world we call the world's *entities.size()* method.
 We can compare the populations by subtracting one population size from another.

 #### Term: Java Collection
 A Java Collection is like a Javascript Array - it is a collection of items.
 However, it does not have the same methods or functions and can't be used the same same we we use a Javascript Array.
 For example, in Javascript, you can find out how many items are in an array using the array's *length* property.
 A Java Collection has no such property.
 To find out how many items are in a Java Collection you need to call a *size()* method instead.
 This can be a source of problems.
-Many of the objects you'll use in your plugins will actually be Java objects.
+Many of the objects you'll use in your plugins are Java objects.
 As a general rule, the *server* variable and any of its properties are Java objects.
 Similarly, Events and Players and Block objects are also Java objects so any of their properties will be Java objects too.
 If you want to sort a Java Collection, it's easier to first convert it to a JavaScript Array.
 ScriptCraft comes with a *utils* module which has a *array()* function to do just that.

 The code to use your new *byPopulation()* function would look like this: